 The Foundation sponsors several community projects, including the Korean Festival, upkeep of the Centennial Monument at Pawaa In-Ha Park, and the Korean Library Foundation.
 In addition, it has made the yearly celebration of January 13 as Korean American Day part of its charge.
 The Foundation is a 501c(3) domestic nonprofit organization.

-The Center for Korean Studies holds a very small, unprocessed collection of materials related to the Korean American Foundation Hawaii.
+The Center for Korean Studies holds a small, unprocessed collection of materials related to the Korean American Foundation Hawaii.
+The collection consists primarily of minutes of meetings of the board of directors and related documents.